Artificial Grass Installation Cost

 FAQs

-Artificial grass does require some maintenance, but compared to a real lawn, it is considerably less.
-An artificial grass lawn just requires an occasional brush off keep leaves, twigs and other organic debris from settling on the surface and compacting into a muddy surface layer of compost.
-There will also be a requirement to occasionally wash the surface with clean water, just using a hose and brush, not a pressure washer.
+Compared to a real grass lawn, artificial grass requires considerably less maintenance.
+It just requires an occasional brush to keep leaves, twigs, and other organic debris from settling on the surface and compacting into a muddy surface layer of compost.

-The latest high-quality artificial grass is resistant to UV rays and should stay colourfast for 15 years, but at some stage, there will be some fading of the colour as with any other type of plastic.
+Modern, high-quality artificial grass is resistant to UV rays and should stay colourfast for 15 years.
+But it's unavoidable that, at some stage, there will be some fading of the colour — as with any other type of plastic that is consistently exposed to the sun.

-The lifespan will also depend on the quality of the job, so you need to make sure that you hire a professional who knows how to lay astro turf properly.
+The lifespan will also depend on the quality of the installation.
+This is why it's important to hire a professional who knows how to lay astroturf properly.

-Yes, modern artificial turf can be laid to sloping ground and will follow the contours and undulations of the garden, just like real grass.
+Yes, modern artificial turf can be laid on sloping ground and will follow the contours and undulations of the garden — just like real grass.

-Artificial grass is made of durable and lightweight plastic polymers, usually a combination of polyethylene and/or polypropylene.
-These materials are extremely resistant to damage and are provide a soft surface, not unlike real grass.
+Artificial grass is made up of various durable and lightweight synthetic materials.
+The most popular types of artificial grass use polypropylene, polyethylene, and nylon.
+These materials are extremely resistant to damage and provide a soft surface — which isn't that unlike real grass.

-Artificial grass is made of plastic so will melt under extreme heat but will not catch fire.
-But you can still have a barbecue in your garden as long as you keep the heat source away from the turf, just like you would with real grass.
+Artificial grass is made of plastic, so it will melt under extreme heat but will not catch fire.
+You can still have a barbecue in your garden as long as you keep the heat source away from the turf — just like you would with real grass.

-You should also be careful with cigarettes as if they are left carelessly on the grass they could melt a small patch of turf.
-So make sure you have plenty of ashtrays or simply do not smoke in the garden.
+You should also be careful with cigarettes.
+If they are disposed of carelessly on artificial grass, then they could melt a small patch of turf.
+So, make sure you have plenty of ashtrays to keep your artificial grass looking better for longer.

-Artificial turf is also a great surface to have around children’s climbing equipment as if you would like some extra protection you have the option of installing a shock pad underlay beneath the grass to absorb the force of any falls while still looking lush!
+Artificial turf is also a great choice to have around children’s climbing equipment.
+If you want extra protection, you also have the option of installing a shock pad underlay underneath the artificial turf.
+This will help absorb the force if a child falls — while also keeping your garden looking more natural.

-The most common widths for artificial grass are 2 metres or 4 metres.
-If you have a larger garden, you may want to invest in a 5 metres wide application which requires less maintenance.
+The most common width for artificial grass is 2 metres or 4 metres.
+If you have a larger garden, you may want to invest in a 5-metre wide application, which will require less maintenance.

-If your decking was installed properly by a professional or an experienced DIYer, then your decking should not rot underneath the grass.
-You should also check that your decking is in good condition before installing your artificial grass, as any moisture could force it to rot more.
+If your decking was installed correctly by a professional or an experienced DIYer, then your decking should not rot underneath the artificial grass.
+You should check that your decking is in good condition before installing your artificial grass, as any moisture could force it to rot more — and this is a job better suited to tackling before installing artificial grass.

 How to Find & Hire an Artificial Grass Installer

-To ensure that your artificial grass is long-lasting and improves the aesthetic of your garden, you should hire a professional installer.
-This will cost around £100 to £150 per day, depending on the size of your garden and the foundations in place.
+To ensure that your artificial grass is long-lasting and improves the aesthetic of your garden, you should hire an experienced tradesperson to install it.
+This will cost between £100 – £150 per day.
+How long it takes will depend on the size of your garden and the foundations in place.

-When hiring an artificial grass installer, you should inquire about their previous experience and ask if they have any examples of previous work to give you an idea of what they can do.
+When hiring an artificial grass installer, you should ask about their previous experience and if they have any examples of previous work.
+This will give you a good idea of what they're capable of doing for you.

-Another important thing you need to enquire about is insurance, as any tradesmen you hire should have public liability insurance in place to protect them and you in the event of damage or an incident.
+You should also check that they have insurance.
+All tradespeople that you hire in the UK should have public liability insurance in place to protect them and you in the event of any damage or an incident.

 Sources